 Who are the Key Beneficiaries?

-The group most interested in data mining are Business stakeholders.
-Their interest lies primarily in determining if their end-users are adopting the new application so they can see a correlation between the money spent on the application and whether it has made their tasks quicker and easier to complete.
+There could be a number of different stakeholders within the organization, with an interest in analytics.
+Their interest could lie in determining if end-users are adopting a new application, to determine a correlation between money spent on implementation and whether it has made their tasks quicker and easier to complete, thus improving efficiency within the organization overall.

-The end-users of the product receive the highest benefit, as their responses to the materials will help program developers, business analysts, and training specialists better prepare the learning materials for easier adoption of the new processes.
+The end-users benefit, as their responses to the materials will help program developers, business analysts, and training specialists better prepare the learning materials for easier adoption of the new processes.
 ClickLearn provides seven different learning materials that encompass all learning styles that every end-user needs: written instructions, audio, tactile mouse and keyboard interaction with videos and a live assistant to take the end-user step by step through their work processes so that they have relevant training from day one using the new application & adopting new processes.

-If you’re ready to get started with learning analytics to determine the success of your projects and determine user adoption, here are a few quick steps for using the ClickLearn’s Content Cloud:
+If you’re ready to get started with learning analytics to determine the success of your projects and determine user adoption, you first need to check whether your content is set to track learner activity.
+To learn more about enabling tracking, and accessing the dashboard in ClickLearn, please read this article: